ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/persistent_storage.md

 ![Overview Shot](../../img/EditorManual/PersistentStorage/persistenceOverview.png){: .center}

 * **Completion Time:** 10 minutes
-* **Knowledge Level:** No knowledge *absolutely* required, but will be easier to understand with a grasp on **[Lua](lua_basics_lightbulb.md)** already.
+* **Knowledge Level:** No knowledge *absolutely* required, but this will be easier to understand with a grasp on **[Lua](lua_basics_lightbulb.md)** already.
 * **Skills you will learn:**
      * How to store variables persistently between game sessions

 ---

+## Storage in CORE Lua

-**Persistent Player Storage** is available under the namespace called **Storage**.
-The available lua calls are:
+Persistent Player Storage is available under the namespace called **Storage**.
+The available built-in Lua calls are:

+* GetPlayerData(player)
+     * is a table
-* table GetPlayerData(player) server-only
+     * is server-only

-* errorCode, msg SetPlayerData(player, table) server-only
+* errorCode, msg SetPlayerData(player, table)
+     * is server-only

-the items that can be stored in the table are the same as the ones that can be sent through networked events
+The items or variables that can be stored in the table are the same as the ones that can be sent through networked events.
+So if you can enable networking on a property, you could also save it to player storage.

-* All successfully stored data in **preview mode can be viewed in /Maps/your_map_name/Storage/** .
-This data is just for debuging purposes and does not get uploaded.
+All successfully stored data in preview mode can be viewed in your computer's File Explorer in `Saved/Maps/your_map_name/Storage/`.
+This data is just for debugging purposes and does not get uploaded to CORE servers.

-* Each player table has a **maximum size limit of 16Kb**
+Each player table has a **maximum size limit of 16Kb**.

-NOTE:
-If storage service is enabled in your game a player will be able to join only if that player has valid data, otherwise the player will get kicked from the server.
-This means as soon as the player joined event is fired all stored data for that player in that game should be available.

 ---